Home Compare DECK vs ROL

 Deckers Outdoor vs Rollins: Which Stock Looks Stronger in 2026?

 Deckers Outdoor holds the cleaner structural position, with the lead spread across profitability and valuation.
-Rollins still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Rollins still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.